agorstan/resume/README.md

 ### [Disruptive](http://www.dsrp.tv)
 **Founder** from 2010 - 2012 in Baltimore, MD
-* Applied a goal-oriented product management methodology to ship products across a number of diverse verticals including healthcare, travel, home-automation, case management/legal services, gaming, publishing and design.
+* Designed, developed and shipped products for our clients across a number of diverse verticals including healthcare, travel, home-automation, case management/legal services, gaming, publishing and design.
 * Three apps reached top 10 within travel, games, and productivity categories.

 >**"Alex in particular is prompt, dependable and positively awash with amazing solutions.
 Most importantly, perhaps, he has one of the best attitudes I've ever encountered in the tech industry..."** — CTO at The Other 98%